Yukaii/gakuon/README.md

 学音 (Gakuon) is an AI-powered audio learning system for Anki that transforms your flashcard reviews into an immersive audio experience.
 It automatically generates contextual sentences, explanations, and natural speech for your cards, allowing you to maintain your Anki reviews through passive listening.

 ## Features

-- Generates natural example sentences using OpenAI
+- AI-powered generation of natural example sentences and multilingual explanations with high-quality TTS conversion.
-- Creates explanations in both target and native languages
-- Converts text to high-quality speech using OpenAI's TTS
-- Caches generated content in Anki cards for reuse
-- Supports configurable card ordering and review patterns
+- Efficient content management with cached results, configurable card ordering, and keyboard-driven reviews.
-- Provides keyboard-driven interface for efficient reviews
-- Works with existing Anki decks and card types
+- Ideal for language learners, multitaskers, and anyone looking to enhance their Anki cards with engaging audio.

-## How is gakuon different?
+### How is gakuon different?

 - A standalone CLI to generate audio (TTS) out of your anki cards
 - Accompanied with standalone server mode and a built-in web client to play audio.